 1: Determine Your Fitzpatrick Skin Type

 Finding your skin type is one of the first steps to understanding and working with your skin.
 The most common classification model is the Fitzpatrick Skin Type model.
 This model was developed in 1975 by Thomas B. Fitzpatrick.
-The original intent behind the Fitzpatrick scale was to estimate the response of different skin types to ultraviolet light to administer light therapy for skin conditions namely Eczema, Psoriasis, Vitiligo, and others.
+The Fitzpatrick scale’s original purpose was to estimate the response of different skin types to ultraviolet light to administer light therapy for skin conditions namely Eczema, Psoriasis, Vitiligo, and others.
 The Fitzpatrick Skin Type model is still widely used for dermatological research into human skin pigmentation.

 2: Find Your Skin Colour

-Determining your skin colour can help your PMU Artist choose the right permanent makeup pigments, and assist your skincare specialist in creating a skincare plan.
-Locating your skin type can sometimes be done using resources like the chart above, but its always best to consult with a trained physician or professional.
+Determining your skin colour can help your PMU Artist choose the right permanent makeup pigments and assist your skincare specialist in creating a skincare plan.
+Locating your skin type can sometimes be done using resources like the chart above, but it is better to consult with a trained physician or professional.

 3: Don't Forget About Your Eye and Hair Colour

 When factoring in your skin type, think about all of the attributes that make up you.
 Your eyes and hair colour can tell you more about your genetic makeup than just your skin pigmentation.
 Our hair and eye colour provide clues into our genetic composition, and these are important.